forenablers/forenablers.github.io/src/pages/facebook-hackercup2018/index.md

 <details><summary>Explanation</summary>
 <p>

 It might take some time to realise how a polynomial would look like after applying new operations order.
-It is better to take something like $N=3$ and write it down as:
+Let's start with $N=3$ and write the polynomial down:

 $P_3 * x$ ^ $3 + P_2 * x$ ^ $2 + P_1 * x$ ^ $1 + P_0 * x$ ^ 0